コンテンツにスキップ

 [Venue] Yokohama Museum of Art

-[Fee] General ¥500, University/high school students ¥300, Junior high school students ¥100, Elementary school students and younger free, Disabled person and caregiver (1 person) free
+[Fee] Adults ¥500, University and high school students ¥300, Junior high school students ¥100, Elementary school students and younger free, Persons with disability certificates and one caregiver free

 [Organizer] Yokohama Museum of Art (Yokohama Arts Foundation)